 Although famous for its apples and superb apple pie, Julian has become the center for visitors who wish to stay in the mountains but take day trips to the nearby casinos, the Anza Borrego Desert State Park and the coast.
 It is known as the B&B capital of Southern California with its romantic atmosphere, and is also fast becoming a great destination for families, hikers, weddings and corporate retreats.

 Specialty shops line the historic streets, and the attractions are unique, ranging from wineries to gold mines to a wolf preserve.
-With a year-round calendar of unique events including the Old Time Melodrama, Gold Rush Days, a 4th of July parade and the Grape Stomp Festa, etc., Julian offers plenty of old fashioned entertainment for couples, families and groups of all ages.
+With a year-round calendar of unique events, Julian offers plenty of old fashioned entertainment for couples, families and groups of all ages.

 Tour Eagle and High Peak Mines, two of Julian’s original gold mines.
 Guides lead you through the intricate path of tunnels in the hard rock mine and share tales of the life of early residents of Julian.
 Open: 10 am to 4 pm (Maybe later on weekends.)